Melitastitches4fun's Blog

 My badge indicates first-time member of NAN (heart sticker) and first-time at this event (star).
 It was a good event, but now it’s time to pack up!

-Filed under: 2025, Flowering Maple with Celeste Chalasani, National Academy of Needlearts (NAN)
+Flowering Maple with Celeste Chalasani at National Needlearts Academy (NAN) and Closing Banquet

 Flowering Maple with Celeste Chalasani is the second of two classes I’m taking at my first National Needlearts Academy (NAN) event.